DevStack06/Web-Dev-School/Readme.md

 4. Run the django app using below command-
    > python3 manage.py runserver

-**Note-:It was our first project on this maybe all code are unavailble :wink:**
+**Note-:It was our first project on this maybe all code are unavailble :sweat_smile:**